Cubs' Jed Hoyer: Wrigley Field must be place for women to thrive

-CHICAGO (AP) The Cubs might conduct more thorough background checks when deciding hires in the wake of sexual harassment accusations against former director of pro scouting Jared Porter.
+CHICAGO — The Cubs might conduct more thorough background checks when deciding hires in the wake of sexual harassment accusations against former director of pro scouting Jared Porter.

 President of baseball operations Jed Hoyer called the alleged incidents disturbing and said there’s “no place for them in the game.”